Wurst-Imperium/WurstClient.net/_tutorials/how-to-install/wurst-7.md

                     </p>
                 </details>
                 <details class="padding5">
-                    <summary>I see an error message saying "Incompatible mod set!" or "Failed to launch!".</summary>
+                    <summary id="launch-fabric-error">I see an error message saying "Incompatible mod set!" or "Failed to launch!".</summary>
                     <p>
                         Generally speaking, this means you didn't follow the tutorial properly.
                         Fabric's error messages are usually really good at explaining what's wrong and the "potential" solution that it gives you is almost always the correct solution.